ghost19-95/qr-forge/README.md

 # ⚠️ License

-This work is created up the GNU GENERAL PUBLIC LICENSE Version 3.
-See LICENSE.
+This work is licensed under the GNU General Public License version 3.
+See `LICENSE`.

+---
 # ⚠️ Disclaimer

 Software is provided **AS‑IS**.